xlladdins/xll/docs/Excel4MacrosH-P.md

 **PIVOT.REFRESH**(name)

-Name    is the name of the PivotTable report the user would like to refresh with current data.
+Name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the PivotTable report the user would like to refresh with current data.
 If name is omitted, Microsoft Excel will use the PivotTable report containing the active cell.

 **Remarks**